"…an intense compilation…ranging from tentative touching to violence….Very powerful." Pittsburgh CrossCurrents

 If you came to the premiere, I'd really appreciate it if you could take a few minutes to fill out a quick survey about your experience by clicking HERE.
 There is no time limit, and your feedback will be very helpful as I continue to write grants and pursue future projects.
 Thank you!

-This project is supported in part by the Mary Lipple Memorial Fund through the Greater Pittsburgh Arts Council.
+This project was supported in part by the Mary Lipple Memorial Fund through the Greater Pittsburgh Arts Council.
 Help this award continue to support many more Pittsburgh artists by donating NOW!